Last Update February 6, 2019

 The margin of error and confidence level in a survey are a measurement of how accurate the tabulations are and how confident someone can be in the tabulations.
-For example, we report that 96 percent of students think it is important that their civil rights or liberties are protected.
-Because this question was asked of all 2,225 students in our overall sample, our margin of error means that our result may differ up to 2.3 percentage points in either direction, so that in the general population between 93.7 percent and 98.3 percent of students think that it is important that their civil rights or liberties are protected.
+For example, we report that 48 percent of students support First Amendment protections of hate speech.
+Our margin of error means that our result may differ up to 3.1 percentage points in either direction, so that in the general population between 44.9 percent and 51.1 percent of students support First Amendment protections of hate speech.
 Our confidence level means that if our survey was conducted 100 times, we would find the same results for this statistic 95 of those times.

 What is a non-probability sample and why did FIRE use one for its survey?

 Our poll was administered online to a sample of YouGov’s panel of respondents.
-After students responded to the survey, YouGov matched the responses down to our final sample using a sampling frame from the 2016 American Community Survey.
-Weights for each response were calculated by YouGov based on the respondent’s gender, race, age, education, and geographic region.
+After students responded to the survey, YouGov matched the responses down to our final sample using a sampling frame from the 2013 American Community Survey.
+Weights for each response were calculated by YouGov based on the respondent’s gender, race, and age.